Create User Account

 Follow these tips to ensure that you record high-quality footage:

-- Vertical video looks amateur.
+- YouTube is designed for horizontal aspect ratios.
+A vertical video will waste much of the available screen space.
 If you use a phone or tablet, turn it sideways so the video is wider than it is tall.

 - Find a quiet place.
 Bad dialog recording is the most common problem with amateur video.